AMindToThink/kahoot-gen/README.md

 Element -> Category+Elements

  Inspired by a friend who made a Kahoot where many of the answers were his name, our “Element Question Generator” takes a topic from user input and makes a question where the input is the correct answer.
 Give it a String for a topic, a number, and choose fast_mode=True or false.
 Fast mode takes some shortcuts to return an answer, sacrificing randomness and certainty that the other answers are actually wrong.

+### Element Question Answer checking
+check_answer_is_correct_pattern
+possible answer, predicate, object -> string
+Generates a pattern that matches if possible answer predicate object, or they satisfy one of our more complicated ways in which an answer can be right, through reasoning.

+check_answer_using_pattern
+possible_answer , relation -> boolean
+Asks whether the possible answer satisfies the relation using check_answer_is_correct_pattern.

 ### Category Question Generator
 Element(s) -> Categories